Grants

 The selection will consist of three phases.

-1. First, an LUMC-wide Committee will select those candidates who fit the target group based on CV.
+1. An LUMC-wide Committee will perform an eligibility check and select those candidates who fit the target group based on CV.

-The final decision will be based on the full proposal and site-visit.
+The final decision will be based on the full proposal and pitch.

 See the LUMC Junior PI Program regulations and preproposal form for further details on eligibility criteria.